Tokushima Univ. | Faculty of Engineering | Dept. of Electrical and Electronic Engineering

 2. Engineering application of chaos.

-1. Chaos communications.
+1. Chaos communication systems.

 2. Chaos cryptosystems.